teamallnighter/rackExtract/README.md

 # rackExtract
-extracts meta data and ableton rack for training an AI
+extracts meta data and ableton rack for training an AI.